phun-ky/speccer/README.md

 <div data-speccer class="..."></div>
 ```

-This will display the element <em>and all of it's children</em> padding and margin.
+This will display the element _and all of it's children_ padding and margin.

 ### Element dimensions